LukeAz/mailcow-dockerized/README.md

 # mailcow: dockerized - 🐮 + 🐋 = 💕

+## Fork Usage Guide
+PAY ATTENTION: Use this repository only if it is updated from the original.

+To install Mailcow you can use the guide on the official documentation: https://mailcow.github.io/mailcow-dockerized-docs/i_u_m_install/

+To install Mailcow on arm64:
+* follow the official guide up to and including section 4.
+* sudo docker-compose compose build
+* sudo docker-compose compose up -d

+WARNING: Maintenance of the repository will not be guaranteed.

 ## Want to support mailcow?

 Please [consider a support contract with Servercow](https://www.servercow.de/mailcow?lang=en#support) to support further development. _We_ support _you_ while _you_ support _us_. :)